canned clam

 Common measurement equivalents in grams

-Once opened, canned clams should be transferred to an airtight glass or plastic container and stored in the refrigerator.
-They will remain fresh for 2 to 3 days; never store them in the original metal can after opening.
+Once opened, canned clams should be transferred to an airtight container and refrigerated.
+They will stay fresh for 2 to 3 days.

 Explore more ingredients in the seafood category with complete nutrition information.